-In April 2009, the FASB issued FASB Staff Position 157-4, Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That are Not Orderly (FSP 157-4).
-FSP 157-4 supersedes FSP 157-3 and amends SFAS 157 to provide additional guidance on estimating fair value when the volume and level of activity for an asset or liability have significantly decreased in relation to normal market activity for the asset or liability.
-FSP 157-4 also provides additional guidance on circumstances that may indicate that a transaction is not orderly and on defining major categories of debt and equity securities in meeting the disclosure requirements of SFAS 157.
-FSP 157-4 is effective for reporting periods ending after June 15, 2009.
-Plan management is currently evaluating the effect that the provisions of FSP 157-4 will have on the Plan's financial statements.
+In April 2009, the FASB issued ASC 820-10-65-4, Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That are Not Orderly.
+ASC 820-10-65-4 provides additional guidance on estimating fair value when the volume and level of activity for an asset or liability have significantly decreased in relation to normal market activity for the asset or liability.
+ASC 820-10-65-4 also provides additional guidance on circumstances that may indicate that a transaction is not orderly and on defining major categories of debt and equity securities in meeting the disclosure requirements of ASC 820, Fair Value Measurements and Disclosures.
+The Plan adopted ASC 820-10-65-4 during its fiscal year ended December 31, 2009.
+The adoption of ASC 820-10-65-4 did not have a material impact on the Plan's financial statements.

 3. Investments.
 Investments are reported at fair value.
-SFAS 157 defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-SFAS 157 establishes a three level hierarchy to prioritize the inputs to valuation techniques used to measure fair value.
+ASC 820 defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+The Plan establishes a three level hierarchy to prioritize the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).

-The three levels of the fair value hierarchy under SFAS 157 are described below:
+The three levels of the fair value hierarchy are described below: